slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*

-HINTS: how to create new habits?
+Hints: how to create new habits?

 - Small Steps Beat Big Dreams: start very small, The smaller the change you try to make to your life, the more likely you’ll actually make it.
 Shrink how long you’ll do something until you no longer feel resistance to it.
 This is a great way to integrate new habits into your life.
 “Could I meditate for 15 minutes?
 No, I feel resistance, I’m not gonna do it.
 Okay, what about 10?
 Still too long.
 Okay, five?
 Huh, I don’t feel resistance to that.
 I feel like I can sit for five.”
 Boom.
 Take micro/nano steps at a time.
 Minimize interruptions
 - Anticipate obstacles to new habits.
 When you integrate new habits into your life, make sure you look out on the horizon for any obstacles or commitments that might get in the way of you forming new habits.